Visit Avantis Investors

 For younger Gen Xers and older millennials, the key to financial planning will be building up your savings as much as possible as you juggle life’s priorities.

-“I tell clients in the mid-stage of life to maximize workplace retirement plans,” says Don.
+“I encourage clients in the mid-stage of life to maximize workplace retirement plans,” says Don.
 “And it’s important that they know how to invest properly for the long term.
 They are bombarded by information that tells them to invest in a certain way when they really may need a solution that more specifically suits them.
 Having a financial plan can help you do that.”

 When Do Most People Think About Financial Planning?